Zain4YESA/Passkey-Generator/README.md

 # Passkey-Generator
 This is simple Passkey Generator by python only.
-It saves the passkey in the format in txt file only.
+It saves the passkey in the format of txt file only.
 The Length of the passkey is set 8 by default.